razikhan1999/ng-frontend-application/README.md

 # Technical Test for Frontend Developer

+## Tasks Implemented

+- Integrated quest and quests/:questSlug page
+- Integrated Airdrop Rewards functionality with Jotai
+- Used Style components for styling
+- Used use query hook with axios

+## Extra Features Implemented

+- Added hover effect on cards and button
+- Added smoke background feature
+- Added sword as an indication for any item being clickable
+- Wrote test case with playwright

 ## Overview

 The goal of this test is to evaluate your skills as a frontend developer.
 You will build a small Next.js application that displays a list of quests and navigates the user to the quest page upon clicking.